bluepostit/tree-cleaner/README.md

 # Tree Cleaner

-Recursively deletes directories of dependency libraries of code projects you are not working on.
+Recursively deletes directories of dependency libraries inside code projects you are not currently working on.

-This frees up space on your drive.
-Please note that you will need to re-install them if you want to run your project later.
+This frees up space on your drive and saves you the tedious task of finding and deleting these directories manually.

+Please note that if you want to run the cleaned projects later on, you will first need to re-install their dependency libraries the usual way.
+For example, for a Node project you would run `npm install` or `yarn install` as appropriate to the particular project's setup.

 ## Install
 Clone the project, then run `npm install`.